 Aaron is a PhD student in Computer Science.

 He previously completed a BS in Computer Science at Wright State and BA in Philosophy at the University of Pittsburgh.

 Aaron is primarily interested in computation and logic, with a focus on description logics.
 In his spare time, he also considers methods for augmenting logical reasoning with machine learning strategies and neural networks.
 Currently Aaron is involved in a project with the AFOSR that attempts to fit a symbolic cognitive agent with an ontology to help identify gaps in its knowledge.

-Aaron most recently wrote a paper that was accepted to AAAI-MAKE '20 attempting to apply a new approach to reasoning with deep learnng.
-He also previously worked on a poster for ESWC '18 about random ALC syntax generation during the time between his undergrad and masters.
+Aaron is currently working on a functional programming style API for OWL, and preliminary results were accepted as a poster at ISWC 2020.
+He also previously wrote a paper that was accepted to AAAI-MAKE '20 attempting to apply a new approach to reasoning with deep learning.
+He worked on a poster for ESWC '18 about random ALC syntax generation during the time between his undergrad and masters.
 He worked as a grader for CS2210 - Logic for Computer Scientists, and in Spring '17 he worked on an independent study in which he used description logic to model relations in the FrameNet database.